 Unique to the 2010 White Flint Sector Plan area, Local Area Transportation Review (LATR) and Transportation Policy Area Review (TPAR) requirements are eliminated and replaced with the White Flint Special Taxing District, which funds transportation infrastructure required for the staging recommendations in the Plan.
-This Plan recommends expanding the existing White Flint Special Taxing District to include the Executive Boulevard and Rockville Pike-Montrose North Districts.
+This Plan recommends expanding the existing White Flint Special Taxing District to include the Guardian and Willco properties and a portion of the Wilgus propety (Parcels N208, N279, N174, and N231).